 With a little know-how, preparing a pineapple will be easy to do without any fancy kitchen tools.

-How to Pick the Perfect Pineapple
+How to Choose a Perfect Pineapple

 How to Cut a Pineapple